vasi786/smartslurmcommands/README.md

 ### Featured flags

-`--this-dir` flag to the `smartcancel` will fetch the jobs related to the current working directory.
+`--this-dir` will fetch the jobs related to the current working directory.

-`--latest` flag to the `smartcancel` will fetch the latest job in the squeue.
+`--latest` will fetch the latest job in the squeue.

 Many other flags are designed and are explained in detail [smartcancel](./docs/subcommands/smartcancel.md).

 ### Examples
 - If my queue is as below:
-  -
   ```
   [user@int4 20_pq_charmmR1_bigger_box_20nm_with_Lysines]$ mq
       JOBID  PARTITION  NAME                                    USER ST        TIME [ TIME_LEFT] MIN_M  CPUS - NODES NODELIST(REASON)